When a child in your community is diagnosed with cancer, it’s natural to want to help their family, but you might not

 - Activities for the child, like coloring books or crafts

-Always ask if you can bring anything to help before you visit.
+Always ask if there's anything specific families need before you schedule a drop off.
 Parents may have a list of items ready.

 Be the messenger

 Support the family at home

 Just because a child is in the hospital for cancer treatment, parents’ responsibilities don’t stop.
 They may have other children to care for, may need to continue to work outside the home or simply need help caring for their home.
 Friends can lend a hand by:

 - Providing rides and helping out with other siblings